 Section 1.
-There is appropriated from the General Fund to the Department of Correction \$25,000 for the 1991-92 fiscal year for the purpose of developing, seeking approval from the Bureau of Justice Assistance, and implementing a program of manufacturing or other industries within State prison facilities by private enterprises to be administered through Correction Enterprises.
+The Department of Correction shall use funds available to it including the Prison Enterprises Fund for the 1991-92 fiscal year for the purpose of developing, seeking approval from the Bureau of Justice Assistance, and implementing a program of manufacturing or other industries within State prison facilities by private enterprises to be administered through Correction Enterprises.